 - The other is to monitor the same bullish breakout but on a lower time frame such as the 4-hour chart.

-When I zoom in to the 4-hour chart I am able to see both a bull flag and contracting triangle type of chart patterns.
+When I zoom into the 4-hour chart I am able to see both a bull flag and contracting triangle type of chart pattern forex.
 The break below support and the break above resistance would indicate the break of the contracting triangle.
 A break of both the resistance and support levels will be the trigger I am looking for trade setup.
-Also in this case a strong candle is warranted: close near low or high, sizeable candle and majority of candle outside of trend line.
+Also, in this case, a strong candle is warranted: close near low or high, sizeable candle and the majority of candle outside of trend line.

 Do not be shy and tell us what you think of the above!
-Are you interested in trading these two pairs?
+Have you traded these pairs in the past?
+Do you currently trade them?
 What is YOUR reason for perhaps not trading them?

 Let us know down below in the comments section!

 Latest posts by admin (see all)